fracapuano/fracapuano/README.md

 # Ciao! 👋

-Francesco here :) I am a PhD student at the University of Oxford, joinly supervised by Prof. Ingmar Posner and Prof. Jakob Foerster.
+Francesco here :) I am a PhD student at the University of Oxford, joinly supervised by [Ingmar Posner](https://ori.ox.ac.uk/people/ingmar-posner) and [Jakob Foerster](https://www.jakobfoerster.com/).
 I like (1) Research, (2) Reinforcement Learning, (3) Blues, (4) BJJ, and (5) travelling (usually in this order).
 **More about me [here](https://fracapuano.github.io).**